ffgtfgh53/python-text-calculator/README.md

-requires ttkbootstrap (run pip install ttkbootstrap in terminal) GUI buttons only add text at end
+Requires ttkbootstrap (run pip install ttkbootstrap in terminal)
+GUI buttons only add text at end
+Error text can be inaccurate
+log() is equivalent to log<sub>e</sub>()